Foresight-Guided Defense Against Infectious Jailbreaks in Multi-Agent Systems¶

 - The pool accepts multimodal input

-Production coding-agent topologies with isolated sub-agent context typically do not satisfy these.
+Production coding-agent topologies with isolated sub-agent context usually do not meet these.
 This defense targets retrieval-coupled multimodal MAS, not generic agent fleets.

-First-generation defenses (e.g., Cowpox) train a more contagious counter-stimulus — a "cure factor" — that wins the retrieval race against the virus adversarial example (VirAE).
-Ma, Yang, and Zhang (2026) identify the structural cost: a globally-shared cure homogenizes responses across agents, destroying the diversity that justified multi-agent deployment.
+First-generation defenses, for example Cowpox, train a more contagious counter-stimulus — a "cure factor" — that wins the retrieval race against the virus adversarial example (VirAE).
+Ma, Yang, and Zhang (2026) identify the structural cost: a globally-shared cure homogenizes responses across agents and destroys the diversity that justified multi-agent deployment.

-FLP (Ma et al., 2026) is training-free and per-agent.
-Each agent simulates near-future behavior across multiple personas and uses inconsistency in the simulated outputs as an infection signal.
+FLP (Ma et al., 2026) is training-free and works per-agent.
+Each agent simulates near-future behavior across several personas.
+It then treats inconsistency in the simulated outputs as an infection signal.

 graph TD